alexbfree/thesis/src/chapter-7.md

 - _**Influence & Motivate**_ (IE): In this quadrant, individuals' relationships with data and with data holders, as well as data holders and policymakers' relationships, can be improved.
 For us, as external actors seeking change, the task is to influence the many parties by showcasing and facilitating newly created structures and capabilities, and to harness our new collective knowledge to advocate the benefits of changing data-related behaviours.
 - _**Educate & Empower**_ (II): In this quadrant, individuals' ways of thinking about data and data holders grow and evolve towards a state we could call _'feeling empowered'_ [[6.3](#6.3)], which would show true progress in delivering the better HDR that participants of this thesis's research called for.
 This change is driven through education, improving Human Data Relations literacy, and through the experience of new capabilities and changed relationships with data and with data holders that can empower individuals to hold a more aware and equitable position in those relationships and in their digital life.

 Taken together, these various efforts show how better HDR might be achievable in practice, even despite the identified obstacles.
-The glossary [#hdr-glossary] included at the back of this thesis provides a convenient way for future researchers, innovators, activities and HDR reformers to quickly locate insights and designs of value within this chapter and the wider thesis, so that others can build on this research to pursue improved Human Data Relations.
+The [glossary](#hdr-glossary) included at the back of this thesis provides a convenient way for future researchers, innovators, activities and HDR reformers to quickly locate insights and designs of value within this chapter and the wider thesis, so that others can build on this research to pursue improved Human Data Relations.
 In the [next and final chapter](#chapter-8), the legacy and contributions of the thesis are discussed in more detail.

 ---